Rémi Chauvin – The Unconformity_General Queenstown Scenes_018_lowres

 6–8pm, Wednesday 23 April

-The Unconformity Hall, 35 Cutten Street Queenstown
+The Unconformity Hall, Queenstown

-This project was assisted through Arts Tasmania.
+This project was supported by the Minister for the Arts through Arts Tasmania.

 The Unconformity acknowledges the palawa people as the original and traditional custodians of Lutruwita/Tasmania.
 We commit to working respectfully to honour their ongoing cultural and spiritual connections to this land.